KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

 }
 ```

 You can use any of these options as you see fit.
-Environment objects are convenient, but KeyboardKit itself uses init injection, since it makes dependencies more explicit.
+Environment objects are convenient, but KeyboardKit itself uses init injection to make dependencies more explicit.

-There are a bunch of KeyboardKit-specific environment objects that can provide you with important information, such as ``KeyboardContext``, ``AutocompleteContext``, ``InputCalloutContext`` etc.
+There are a bunch of KeyboardKit-specific environment objects that can provide you with important information, such as ``KeyboardContext``, ``KeyboardCalloutContext``, ``KeyboardTextContext``, ``AutocompleteContext``, etc.